galomora/RMM-devices-services/README.md

   Service to be applied to a device, e.g. "Antivirus for Windows"
 ### TechServiceType
 Type for grouping TechServices, e.g. "Antivirus"
+### OperatingSystem
+Enumeration with the values: WINDOWS, GNULINUX, MAC, ANY, OTHER.
+These values are allowed for the operating system attribute in the classes
 ### Device
 A device that could have different services assigned
 ### ServiceForDevice